-Scientific Abstract: Single page summary (maximum 250-350 words); may be single spaced if necessary.
-This summary should be written for someone with the same scientific background as you.
+Scientific Abstract: Single page summary (maximum 350 words); may be single spaced if necessary.
+This summary should be written for someone with the same scientific background as you and may refer to the background, methods, results, and study conclusions.

 Plain English